Back

 DOCTORAL PSYCHOLOGY INTERNSHIP PROGRAM DESCRIPTION

-For the 2022-2023 training year, there will be two intern positions.
-The 12-month internship begins August 29, 2022 and is designed to be carried out over 40-50 hours per week, 10-15 of which will be spent in direct client care (face-to-face).
-Actual time may vary due to time needed to complete reports and other paperwork, make telephone contact, engage in case management, or attend special meetings.
-The completion of at least 2,000 total hours is required for the internship program, with at least 25% of the interns’ time spent in direct client care (face-to-face).
+For the 2024-2025 training year at Dallas County Juvenile Department (DCJD), two interns will carry out the 12-month internship beginning September 8, 2025.
+The internship is designed to be carried out over 40 hours per week (actual time may vary due to time needed to administer, score and complete reports or other paperwork, make telephone contacts, case management, attend special meetings and have scheduled supervision).
+The completion of at least 2,000 total hours is required for the internship program, with at least 25% of the interns’ time spent conducting face-to-face psychological services.
+In addition, there may be times when you are required to work late to meet court deadlines.
 The internship precedes the granting of a doctoral degree and is post-practicum/externship.

 Internship Training Opportunities